louisbutt338/nFoils/README.md

 Dependent on the SANDY package for nuclear data extraction.
 Also includes some postprocessing and preprocessing codes for FISPACT, OpenMC, MCNP, SPECTRA-UF (but is not dependent on them)

 Reference to be provided.
-Please note that the package is unlicenced, as IP belongs to the University of Birmingham.
-Please contact me (LJB841@bham.ac.uk) if you would like to use it
+Package is unlicenced, as IP belongs to the University of Birmingham: please contact me (LJB841@bham.ac.uk) if you would like to use it

 ## installing nFoils